Call-for-Code-for-Racial-Justice/Open-Sentencing/readme.md

 #### Team Members:

-This solution starter was created by a team of IBM/Red Hat employee volunteers as part of the Call for Code for Racial Justice Challenge.
+This solution starter was created by a team of IBM / Red Hat employee volunteers as part of the Call for Code for Racial Justice Challenge.

 ![](https://github.com/Call-for-Code-for-Racial-Justice/Open-Sentencing/blob/master/OpenSentencingTeam.png)